AdamSchmidty/Leetcode-Nudger/README.md

 # 🤝 Leetcode Buddy

 Your daily LeetCode companion!
-A Chrome extension that helps you complete the NeetCode 250 problem list in order by restricting access to non-whitelisted websites until you solve the current problem.
+A Chrome extension that helps you stay focused and complete coding problem sets by restricting access to non-whitelisted websites until you solve your daily problem.

 ## Features

-- ✅ **Automatic Problem Tracking**: Detects when you solve problems on LeetCode
+- ✅ **Automatic Problem Tracking**: Detects when you solve problems on LeetCode and automatically advances to the next one
-- 🚫 **Website Blocking**: Blocks all websites except neetcode.io, leetcode.com, and chatgpt.com
+- 🚫 **Website Blocking**: Redirects non-whitelisted websites to your current problem until you solve it
-- 🎯 **Enforced Order**: Redirects you to the next unsolved problem in the NeetCode 250 list
+- 🎯 **Multiple Problem Sets**: Choose from Blind 75, NeetCode 150, NeetCode 250, or NeetCode All
+- 🎲 **Random Problem Selection**: Option to randomly select from unsolved problems instead of going in sequence
+- 📊 **Progress Tracking**: Visual progress bars showing your progress overall and by category
 - ⏱️ **Timed Bypass**: Take a 10-minute break when needed (30-minute cooldown)
-- 📊 **Progress Tracking**: Visual progress bar showing how many problems you've solved
 - 🔄 **Auto-Sync**: Automatically syncs with your LeetCode account status
+- 🎉 **Celebrations**: Optional confetti animations when you solve your daily problem
+- ⚙️ **Customizable Exclusions**: Add up to 10 websites to exclude from redirection

 ## Installation